dtjohnson/xlsx-populate/README.md

 <a name="Sheet+pageMargins"></a>

 #### sheet.pageMargins(attributeName, attributeStringValue) ⇒ [<code>Sheet</code>](#Sheet)
-Set the page margin given a value attribute name and a value.
+Set the page margin (or override the preset) given an attribute name and a value.

 **Kind**: instance method of [<code>Sheet</code>](#Sheet)
 **Returns**: [<code>Sheet</code>](#Sheet) - The sheet.